Singapore Pineapple Tart Recipe

 1. How to make the pineapple filling:

-pineapple with coconut sugar in a pot
+pineapple pulp in a pot

 pineapple filling in a pot

-2. How to make the pastry:
+2. How to roll the short-crust pastry:

-rolled pineapple tarts on a tray
+pineapple tarts on a baking tray

-pineapple tarts on a plate
+Singapore pineapple tart recipe on a blue plate

 Tips: